Administration Report

 6.1.1 Create communication protocols tailored to multiple audiences, which includes tool kits for maintaining consistency, establishing standards for response times, and ensure information is kept up to date.

-November–December Student Recruitment Marketing Update
+Student Recruitment Marketing Update

-Social Media Advertising and Program Awareness
+Enrollment and Program Awareness Campaigns

 Strategic Impact